 Each character is represented by a composed operator called a character operator.
-Instances of characters are then placed on the page by invoking these character operators with suitable transformations.
-In order for the creator to anticipate the effect of these invocations, all these operators observe common conventions.
+Instances of characters are then placed on the page by invoking these character operators with suitable trans-operators observe common conventions.
 This section defines these conventions.

 A character operator performs three operations: